yakbrother/folder-elf-cli/README.md

 ./elf-cli clean --dry-run
 ```

 **Note**: The tool will show a warning and ask for confirmation before making changes.
-Use `--force` to skip the confirmation prompt (useful for automated scripts).
+Use `--force` to skip the confirmation prompt (useful for automation).

 ### Removing Duplicates